 How Many Acres for an Ag Exemption in Texas by County

-There is no single statewide minimum acreage for an ag exemption in Texas.
-Each county appraisal district sets its own standards based on what constitutes a “degree of intensity” typical for agricultural operations in that area.
-In practice, most counties require somewhere between 5 and 20 acres depending on the type of agricultural use, but the details vary significantly from one county to the next.
+There is no statewide minimum acreage for an ag exemption in Texas.
+Each county appraisal district sets its own standards based on what constitutes a "degree of intensity" typical for agricultural operations in that area.
+In practice, most counties land somewhere between 5 and 20 acres depending on the type of agricultural use, but the published number is only part of the picture.
+The county's intensity standards, the local CAD's enforcement patterns, and the availability of in-county consultants who can support an application all matter as much as the acreage threshold itself.
+For beekeeping, consultants like Hive Riot Honey Company can help with county-specific requirements.

 Why There's No Single Number